recursively/recursively.github.io/source/_posts/Cryptography-Comparison-of-Encryption-Algorithms.md

 ## Asymmetric Encryption Algorithm

+### Public-Key Algorithm Families of Practical Relevance

+* **Integer-Factorization Schemes** Several public-key schemes are based on the fact that it is difficult to factor large integers.
+The most prominent representative of this algorithm family is RSA.

+* **Discrete Logarithm Schemes** There are several algorithms which are based on what is known as the discrete logarithm problem in finite fields.
+The most prominent examples include the Diffie–Hellman key exchange, Elgamal encryption or the Digital Signature Algorithm (DSA).

+* **Elliptic Curve (EC) Schemes** A generalization of the discrete logarithm algorithm are elliptic curve public-key schemes.
+The most popular examples include Elliptic Curve Diffie–Hellman key exchange (ECDH) and the Elliptic Curve Digital Signature Algorithm (ECDSA).

 | Algorithm  | Encryption Strength | Key Generation Performance | Encryption/Decryption Performance | Copyright        |
 | :--------: | :-----------------: | :------------------------: | :-------------------------------: | :--------------: |
 | RSA        | Weak                | Slow                       | Fast                              | RSA Security LLC |
 | ECC        | Strong              | Fast                       | Slow                              | United States    |
 | SM2        | Strong              | Fast                       | Slow                              | China            |

+The encryption strength is relative. e.g., ECC provides the same level of security as RSA or discrete logarithm systems with considerably shorter operands (approximately 160–256 bit vs. 1024–3072 bit).
+And the safety of RSA algorithm will significantly decrease against quantum computer.

+### Main Security Mechanisms of Public-Key Algorithms

+* **Key Establishment** There are protocols for establishing secret keys over an insecure channel.
+Examples for such protocols include the Diffie–Hellman key exchange (DHKE) or RSA key transport protocols.

+* **Nonrepudiation** Providing nonrepudiation and message integrity can be realized with digital signature algorithms, e.g., RSA, DSA or ECDSA.

+* **Identification** We can identify entities using challenge-and-response protocols together with digital signatures, e.g., in applications such as smart cards for banking or for mobile phones.

+* **Encryption** We can encrypt messages using algorithms such as RSA or Elgamal.

 ## Hash Algorithm